Walter O. Snelling: Career

-Analysis of sample of propane that can be traced back to Dr. Snelling has been shown to contain 0.062 mole% methane, 23.44 mole% ethane, 57.366 mole% propane, 7.127 mole% isobutane, 11.957 mole% butane and 0.044 mole% isopentane.
-In 1913, Snelling sold his propane patent for $50,000 to Frank Phillips, the founder of Phillips Petroleum.
+Analysis of sample of propane that can be traced back to Snelling has been shown to contain 0.062 mole% methane, 23.44 mole% ethane, 57.366 mole% propane, 7.127 mole% isobutane, 11.957 mole% butane, and 0.044 mole% isopentane.
+In 1913, Snelling sold his propane patent for $50,000 to Frank Phillips, the founder of Phillips Petroleum Company.

 Snelling worked as a consultant and private researcher until 1917 when he was offered full-time employment at the Trojan Powder Company.
-He eventually became Director of Research.
+He eventually became the company's director of research.
 Snelling remained with Trojan from 1917 until his retirement in 1954, and continued to consult for them until 1957.

-During World War II, Snelling did considerable work on military ordnance, including service at Plum Brook Ordnance Works, Sandusky, Ohio and the Supreme Headquarters Allied Expeditionary Force in Germany.
+During World War II, Snelling worked on military ordnance, including service at Plum Brook Ordnance Works in Sandusky, Ohio and the Supreme Headquarters Allied Expeditionary Force in Germany.
 While at Plum Brook, he studied the effects of sunlight on TNT, and discovered that TNT could be used instead of silver salts to coat photographic paper.

-In 1946 he became a consultant to the newly formed Atomic Energy Commission, serving as a member of the Raw Materials Advisory Committee until 1960 when it was dissolved.
-By 1960, he held 179 patents, most in the areas of propane, oil-cracking, explosives and ordnance.
+In 1946, he became a consultant to the newly formed Atomic Energy Commission, serving as a member of the Raw Materials Advisory Committee until 1960 when it was dissolved.
+By 1960, he held 179 patents, most in the areas of propane, oil-cracking, explosives, and ordnance.

-His work was recognized by the Franklin Institute through the Edward Longstreth Medal in 1962.
+In 1962, the Franklin Institute in Philadelphia recognized Snelling, awarding him its Edward Longstreth Medal.
 He was awarded an honorary doctor of science from Lehigh University.